Marcepann/Project-BT4BR/README.md

 - **Barplot**: Top 10 importing/exporting countries of a given ingredient
 - **Piechart**: Proportion of ingredients used in the selected dish
 - **Trade Imbalance**: Difference between export and import quantities per country
-- **Global Spread**: Timeline of how the selected ingredient is traded globally
+- **Global Spread**: Timeline of how trade of an ingredient spread across countries

 ## How to Run the App?